dsasidhar/landeed-take-home/README.md

 ## Design decisions

-# Project Overview

-This project has several key features:

 - **Mono Repo**: This project uses a mono repo structure to share common validation logic and types across different packages.

 - **Zod**: Zod is used to tie together validation logic and types.